mukhilsaran/Mukhil_BlueStampPortfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone-->

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project -->
+For my main project, I chose the Wall-E robot.
+I chose it because it gives my a well-rounded experience on the mechanical, electrical, and the software side.
+The Wall-E robot has two 8x8 LED matrices for eyes, an ultrasonic sensor, a LCD screen, and 4 servo motors (two micro, and two regular).
+For my first milestone, I have wired up all the eletrical components and tested them by making the servos move, making the LEDs light up, the LCD to display a message saying "Hello", and the ultrasonicc sensor by making it print the output on <whatever it's called>.
+After testing all of the components, I will be writing the final code for the project, assembling the body of the robot, and securing the electrical components into the designated compartments of the 3D printed body.

 # Starter Project

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uZ-PfwZgxXo?si=0OI4P5rAvbiRFp-R" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   For my starter project, I went with the handheld arcade.
 I chose this project because I thought it was fun to use and it was also portable.
 This handheld arcade uses 2 8x8 LED Matrices and an LCD screen to display the game and scores respectively.
 It has foour arrow buttons to navigate and play games, and two more to slect and cancel.
 It is powered by 3 triple A batteries that make it capable of being used anywhere.
 Its features include A selection of five different games, adjustable brightness, and adjustable volume.